 Contrast is an important design principle because it lets you draw out the most important elements of a design and add emphasis.
 Contrast happens when two design elements are in opposition to each other, like black and white, thick and thin, modern and traditional, etc. High contrast can help guide the viewer’s eyes to the most important parts of your design first.

-Proximity is also helpful in creating organization on a page, since similar or related elements should be grouped together to create a relationship between them.
-Ideally, you might cluster the elements together in a way that helps to declutter the overall design.
+Proximity is also helpful in creating organization on a design, since similar or related elements should be grouped together to create a relationship between them.
+Ideally, you cluster the elements together in a way that helps to declutter the overall design and supports the comprehension of the information.
+You’ll most often see proximity employed in lists, menus, and invitations.

 The parts of your design you choose to leave blank are just as important as the ones you’re filling with colors, text, and images.
 Negative space, otherwise known as white space, creates shape and can help highlight the most important pieces of information in your design.
 Never underestimate the power of simplicity.